AI & Emerging Tech

 Large Language Models (LLMs) work by learning patterns, breaking text into tokens, and predicting responses rather than truly understanding language.

-As explored above, you may have been clear that users often ask whether they can be trusted for real-world tasks.
 From my perspective, their value lies in speed and scalability, but they still require careful human oversight.
 Understanding this balance is key to using them effectively in 2026.

 Fawad Malik